 How To Choose Kayaking Gloves: A Buying Guide

 Before we get on to the reviews of our favorite kayaking gloves, we’ve included a guide to what you need to consider before purchasing your gloves.
-We’ll look at the types of materials used as well as the different types and the pros and cons of each.
+We’ll look at the types of materials like neoprene and synthetic leather used as well as the different types of fit and the pros and cons of each.
 Let’s get started.

 The first thing we’ll cover is the types of materials that kayaking gloves are made of and some of the pros and cons of these.
 Which type of material will be best for your will primarily depend on when, where and how long you’ll be kayaking for.
-But, whatever material you opt for, the most important feature of the material is that it’s waterproof.
+Gloves tend to be made out of either neoprene, or a synthetic leather like lycra or spandex.
+But, whatever material you opt for in your gloves, the most important feature of the material is that it’s waterproof.
 There’s nothing worse than having wet and damp gloves on a long day out in your kayak.
-You also want to ensure that it provides adequate grip and won’t slip in your hand when holding your paddle’s shaft.
+You also want to ensure that your gloves provide adequate grip and won’t slip in your hand when holding your paddle’s shaft.

 Lots of kayaking gloves are made from Neoprene which is a type of synthetic rubber that’s popular due to its waterproof and insulating properties.
-It’s actually the same material that wetsuits are made of.
+Neoprene is actually the same material that wetsuits are made of.
 If you plan to be kayaking in cold weather conditions then we’d highly recommend opting for a pair that is made from Neoprene as they offer the best protection against the cold.
-Some models even have a fleece lining on the inside of the glove for extra comfort and warmth.
-They’re often mixed with other synthetic materials like spandex, lycra and nylon to offer different levels of stiffness and breathability.
+Some neoprene models even have a fleece lining on the inside of the glove for extra comfort and warmth.
+Neoprene gloves are often mixed with other synthetic materials like spandex, lycra and nylon to offer different levels of stiffness and breathability.

-If you’re going to be kayaking in the summer months or in warm weather then it’s probably best to go for a material the allows your hands to breathe and won’t cause your hands to overheat.
+If you’re going to be kayaking in the summer months or in warm weather then it’s probably best not to choose neoprene but instead to go for a pair of gloves made with a material that allows your hands to breathe and won’t cause your hands to overheat.
 In this case we’d recommend going for gloves made from a material like Spandex or Lycra.
 These materials are lightweight and often have U.V protection to prevent your hands from being damaged by the sun.

 One consideration that’s worth thinking about when choosing kayaking gloves is how thick you’ll need them to be.
 The thicker the gloves are, the more protection and warmth they’ll offer, but often at the cost of maneuverability.

-On one hand you want maximum protection from the elements, especially if you’re going to be kayaking in the winter or cold weather.
+On one hand you want your gloves to give you maximum protection from the elements, especially if you’re going to be kayaking in the winter or cold weather.
 On the other hand you don’t want to lose dexterity and still want to be able to use your hands for all the tasks you’ll need to do whilst out for a paddle.

-It’s best to consider what tasks you’ll be needing to do and the climates that you’ll be kayaking in before purchasing so you can find the right balance for your needs.
+It’s best to consider what tasks you’ll be needing to do in your gloves and the climates that you’ll be paddling in before purchasing so you can find the right balance for your needs.

-Another consideration before purchasing is to look at the fit of your gloves.
+Another consideration before purchasing is to look at the fit of your paddling gloves.
 You don’t want them to be too loose as cold air and water can get inside and deem them totally useless at keeping your hands warm and dry out on the water.
-The extra room for movement can also lead them to give you blisters.
+The extra room for movement can also lead your gloves to give you blisters if they start to rub and not allow you to grip things properly.

 On the flip side, you don’t want gloves that are obscenely tight as this can cut off the circulation to your fingers causing them to actually be colder!
-Glove are usually sized on the palm but also check that they fit at your wrist and fingers to ensure they’re completely comfortable to wear.
+Paddling gloves are usually sized on the palm but also check that they fit at your wrist to ensure they’re completely comfortable to wear.

 Kayaking gloves come in two different options.
-Ones with fingers and ones without fingers.
-Although it might seem a bit obvious, let’s take a look at some of the pros and cons of each type below.
+Ones with fingers and ones without.
+Although it might seem a bit obvious, let’s take a look at some of the pros and cons of each type below and which might more suitable for when you go paddling.

-Full finger kayaking gloves are as their name suggests, gloves that cover your whole hand, including your fingers.
+Full finger kayaking gloves are, as their name suggests, gloves that cover your whole hand, including your fingers.
 They’re essential for cold weather kayaking where protection from the elements is your priority.
-They also have the added benefit of preventing blisters on your fingers.
+These gloves also have the added benefit of preventing blisters while still allowing you to grip well.

-The one downside to them is that you will lose some of your ability to use your fingers and handling small objects or tying fishing lines might prove more difficult.
+The one downside to full finger gloves is that you will lose some of your ability to use your fingers and handling small objects or tying fishing lines might prove more difficult.

-Fingerless gloves are ideal for kayaking in the summer where you want to keep your hands cool but maintain adequate grip on the paddle and prevent blisters on a long day of kayaking.
+Fingerless gloves are ideal during the summer for warm weather kayaking where you want to keep your hands cool but maintain adequate grip on the paddle and prevent blisters on a long day of kayaking.
 These also keep your fingers free for activities that require more dexterity like tying and opening things quickly.

 Best Rated Kayaking Glove Reviews